bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/custom-templates.md

 ## Authoring a Custom Template

-As a theme developer, you must first create the custom subdirectory in the templates/pages directory, and four required subdirectories inside of it (brand, category, product, page), which will result in the following directory paths:
+As a theme developer, you must first create the custom subdirectory in the `templates/pages` directory, and the four required subdirectories inside of it (brand, category, product, page).
+Creating these subdirectories will result in the following directory paths:

 * templates/pages/custom/brand
 * templates/pages/custom/category